How to Change Your Wi-Fi Settings in Windows 11

-Want to update your Wi-Fi settings on your Windows 11 PC?
-This simple guide will help you change how your computer connects to a saved Wi-Fi network, like updating the password or security type, without deleting the network profile.
+Want to update your Wi-Fi settings on your Windows 11 computer?
+This simple guide will show you how to change how your computer connects to a saved Wi-Fi network.
+You can update the password or security type without deleting the network.

 What is Wi-Fi?

-Wi-Fi lets your computer connect to the Internet without wires using radio waves.
-When you connect to a Wi-Fi network for the first time, Windows saves its name, password, and other connection details so it can connect easily next time.
+Wi-Fi lets your computer connect to the internet without wires.
+It uses radio waves to send data.
+When you connect to a Wi-Fi network for the first time, Windows saves its name, password, and other details.
+This way, your computer can connect automatically next time.

 Why Change Wi-Fi Settings?

-Sometimes you may need to update your Wi-Fi settings, for example:
+Sometimes you need to update your Wi-Fi settings.
+Here are common reasons:

 - You changed the Wi-Fi password on your router.